 - Can work whenever and sometimes wherever they’d like

-- Can work for multiple companies
+- Can work for multiple companies simultaneously or in the same year

 - Uses their own tools and resources